-According to a study, 67 percent of the people use their own personal devices at work and over 70 percent of company employees don’t work from their desk.
+According to a study, 67 percent of the people use their own personal devices at work and over 70 percent of company employees don’t work from their desk at least once a week.
 These numbers continue to increase as employees, especially millennials, report that they feel more motivated to work when they use their own devices for business purposes.

 The changing demographics in the workplace is one of the main reasons why digital workplaces are becoming increasingly popular in organizations around the world.

-In fact, every company is now operating digitally, at least on some level and by adopting digital workplaces, businesses can greatly improve their overall productivity and efficiency.
+In fact, every company is now operating digitally at least on some level.
+By adopting digital workplaces, businesses can greatly improve their overall productivity and efficiency.